mkrebser/BinarySerializer/README.md

 }
 ```

-Additionally there is another more flexible serializer that serializes objects into dictionaries using the PropertyReader & PropertyWriter.
+Additionally there is another more flexible serializer that serializes objects into binary dictionaries using the PropertyReader & PropertyWriter.
 This way versioning of objects can be easily applied.

 ```
 public class class1